If you’re missing travel to Italy, take a virtual trip to Matera with Imma Tataranni…

 Viewers get to see authentic glimpses of this magical region that blends old and new.
 For example, in one episode, Imma and her husband attend a concert at the magnificent Casa Cava, an ancient cave in Matera, once a quarry, that now houses concerts.

 Movie buffs may recognize Matera as the setting where Mel Gibson filmed The Passion of the Christ.”
-More recently, chase scenes from the soon-to-be-released James Bond flick, No Time To Die with Daniel Craig were also filmed there.
+More recently, chase scenes from the James Bond flick, No Time To Die with Daniel Craig were also filmed there.

 A family drama, too

 Like many modern women, Imma Tataranni juggles a home life with her career.
 She is married to Pietro De Ruggeri (played by Massimiliano Gallo), a doting husband who is continually trying to assuage his wife’s stress.
-Although I’m not clear about his occupation, he does seem to have far more spare time than his wife. in addition to doing a lion’s share of cooking and parenting in the home, he has downtime to practice the saxophone.
+Although I’m not clear about his occupation, he does seem to have far more spare time than his wife.
+In addition to doing a lion’s share of cooking and parenting in the home, he has downtime to practice the saxophone.

 The couple’s teenage daughter, Valentina (played by Alice Azzariti), an only child, is going through the angst of adolescence, seeking to become more independent and define herself and her friendships.
 The relationship between mother and daughter gets feisty at times.